Jeep-Eagle: Eagle

+Jeep

 The Jeep half of the division, however, remained the better-known and more popular brand.
 Chrysler latched on to the Jeep heritage and advertisements featured Lee Iacocca assured that after Chrysler took over AMC, that "we won't fool around with an American institution.
 Jeep will stay Jeep.
 That's a promise."
 Many of the long-established AMC/Jeep dealers considered the new Eagle line of passenger cars to be less profitable than their Jeep business.
-American Motors had phased out domestic-built rear-wheel-drive passenger cars after 1983 and their captive front-wheel-drive imports did not achieve sales successes.
+American Motors had phased out domestic-built rear-wheel-drive passenger cars after 1983 and their Japanese front-wheel-drive imports did not achieve sales successes.
 Thus, AMC/Jeep dealer sales and service expertise was focused on the four-wheel drive Jeeps and AMC's Eagle AWD models.

+Chrysler marketed the SJ Jeep Grand Wagoneer until 1991, leaving it almost entirely unaltered from the final American Motors rendition before the buyout.
+The Jeep Comanche pickup truck remained until 1992, the Jeep Wrangler (YJ) was produced until 1995, while the Jeep Cherokee (XJ) remained until 2001 in the United States.
+Although it was not introduced until 1993, the Jeep Grand Cherokee was initially an American Motors-developed vehicle.
+Subsequent Jeep models were designed, engineered and built by Chrysler for Jeep-Eagle until Chrysler's acquisition by Daimler-Benz in 1998.

+End of the brand

 The objective of the Eagle Division was to target consumers that "are young, independent-minded, educated and affluent-baby boomers and their younger brothers and sisters, Generation X." However, Eagle customers purchased similar Dodge, Plymouth, or Chrysler vehicles; thus, according to the automaker, the decline in Eagle models no longer justified the investment required to maintaining the brand.
 Although Chrysler had planned to redesign the Eagle Vision for 1999, production continued only into September 1997.
 The model was later marketed as the Chrysler 300M as the decision to drop the Eagle brand was already made.

 Jeep became a stand-alone division when the Eagle brand was retired shortly after Chrysler's merger with Daimler-Benz in 1998, and efforts were made to merge the Chrysler and Jeep brands as one sales unit.
 Dealers with only the Chrysler franchise did not have a sport utility vehicle (SUV) to sell.
 Incorporating the Jeep line allowed them to compete in this popular market segment.
 While adding Jeep vehicles to Chrysler cars helped individual dealerships, it also eliminated the need to continue the Eagle brand.